ThrowTheSwitch/Unity/README.md

         }
     }

-If MyTest calls `TEST_ABORT`, program control will immediately return to `TEST_PROTECT` with a non-zero return value.
+If MyTest calls `TEST_ABORT`, program control will immediately return to `TEST_PROTECT` with a return value of zero.

 Unity Assertion Summary